ni/semi-test-library-dotnet/docs/UserGuide/advanced/SharingPinSiteDataBetweenCodeModules.md

 # Sharing SiteData and PinSiteData Between Code Modules

-As you develop your test program, it may be necessary to store results measured in one code module for later use in the same test sequence by another code module.
+As you develop your test program, it may be necessary to store data in one code module for later use in the same test program by another code module.
+To achieve this, you can store the data within the SemiconductorModuleContext in one code module and retrieve it later in another code module using an ID string.
+For more information, refer to the [Sharing Data between Code Modules (TSM)](https://www.ni.com/docs/bundle/teststand-semiconductor-module/page/sharing-data-between-code-modules.html)  topic in the TSM documentation.

-The Semiconductor Test Library provides the following extension methods for you to achieve this.
+However, the `SetSiteData` and `GetSiteData` methods provided by the TSM Code Module API do not support `SiteData` or `PinSiteData` objects directly.
+Instead, use the following methods from the Semiconductor Test library to share `SiteData` and `PinSiteData` objects between code modules:
 - `SetGlobalSiteData`
 - `GetGlobalSiteData`
 - `SetGlobalPinSiteData`